easyish/arcrelay/README.md

 $ yarn testrpc
 `

+this sets up an Ethereum testnet on the local machine

 ### 5. Start the frontend on a SimpleHTTPServer
 run this in 'public' directory to host the `index.html` client: